New Zealand and the Pacific

 Imperial rivalry

-In the late 19th century most New Zealand (and Australian) politicians aspired to political ascendancy in the Pacific.
-New Zealand was ‘ordained by nature to be future Queen of the Pacific,’2 claimed MP for Auckland East (and former Governor and Premier of New Zealand) Sir George Grey, who in 1883 introduced a Confederation and Annexation Bill to allow the building of an island empire.
-The Polynesian schemes of New Zealand delegates at the Inter-Colonial Convention of November 1883 – like those advanced in the 1870s – attracted little sympathy from the Colonial Office (responsible for running Britain’s empire).
+In the late 19th century, most New Zealand (and Australian) politicians aspired to political ascendancy in the Pacific.
+New Zealand was ‘ordained by nature to be future Queen of the Pacific,’2 claimed MP for Auckland East (and former governor and premier of New Zealand) Sir George Grey, who in 1883 introduced a Confederation and Annexation Bill that would allow the building of an island empire.
+The Polynesian schemes of New Zealand delegates at the Inter-Colonial Convention of November 1883 – like those advanced in the 1870s – attracted little sympathy from the Colonial Office, which was responsible for running Britain’s empire.
 Grey’s bill did not receive the royal assent.

 Rivalry over commercial linkages, land acquisition and strategic issues helped drive New Zealand’s interest in the Pacific Islands.
-Deep-water harbours like those in Tonga’s Vava’u or Samoa’s Pago Pago were eagerly sought by the world’s industrial powers, generating fears in New Zealand of maritime dominance by potential enemies.
+Deep-water harbours like those in Tonga’s Vava’u and Samoa’s Pago Pago were eagerly sought by the world’s industrial powers, generating fears in New Zealand of maritime dominance by potential enemies of the British Empire.

 Footnotes